 This entry will be dedicated to the topic:

 how important is for all N43/N53 (sub) systems to work perfectly.
 This time we put the accent on “all systems” because there are no unimportant systems!
 Read more…

 It is clear, that the engine with direct injection has problems with carbon residues in the intake manifold because the fuel (as for “usual” engines) does not clean’s it.

 Several themes will be merged in this post, but it’s necessary, to explain the principles of performance of the engine management system.
 Let’s start with several interesting issues regarding the coding of injectors.
 Read more…

 As already mentioned in other entries, modern engines are performing the measurements of mechanical efficiency in idle.
 Measurements are done, taking into account short-term speed changes of the flywheel.

 This time – more about the Stratified charge, because data of cylinder-individual correction in Homogeneous mixture mode, unfortunately, are not available.
 Accordingly – in case of any problems, we have to investigate, how the engine behaves in Stratified charge mode.
 Read more…

 INPA used the same loader both for N43 and N53 series engines.
-Thereby – if the N43 series engine is diagnosed, some questions regarding menu, where the performance of injectors/cylinders is displayed, arise.
+Thereby – if the N43 series engine is diagnosed, some questions regarding the menu, where the performance of injectors/cylinders is displayed, arise.